jhannah/crypto-staking-taxes/README.md

 in the USA is a massive pain in the butt.
 You can (and I have) thrown lots of money at crypto tax preparation software websites every year, just to find out that you still need to spend many hours trying to fix their data integrations / imports.
-All your efforts may or may generate usable results for the IRS.
+All your efforts may or may not generate usable results for the IRS.

 In this repository, I've given up on paying web sites every year, am rolling my own SQLite database so I can prep a CSV for my tax preparer.